-Atheopaganism is a naturalistic Pagan religious path (for explanations of these terms, see the FAQ).
-Founded in 2009 with the publication of an essay by me, Mark Green*, it has grown to have thousands of practitioners who embrace its Four Sacred Pillars and 13 Principles, and its science-consistent understanding of the psychological and social value of rituals, holiday observances and rites of passage.
+This is a blog about Atheopaganism, a naturalistic Pagan religious path (for explanations of these terms, see the FAQ).
+Founded in 2009 with my publication of an essay*, it has grown to have thousands of practitioners who embrace its Four Sacred Pillars and 13 Principles, and its science-consistent understanding of the psychological and social value of rituals, holiday observances and rites of passage.

 I am a lifelong atheist, and have never had reason to doubt that point of view, but I find that most outspoken atheists err seriously in their understanding of the function and value of religious and ritual practice in building community, inculcating values and gratitude, and otherwise enriching a human life.